-Seek to obtain permission from caretakers (Even at least verbally and preferably with witnesses).
-Note: It is always best to seek multiple photos and/or videos that are recent and reflective of the day to day appearance of the missing child.
+Seek to obtain permission from parents or guardians for child photos (verbally, and preferably with witnesses).
+Note: It is always best to gather multiple photos and/or videos that are recent and reflective of the day to day appearance of the missing child.
 Ideally these will include profile, head-on, smiling, and candid photos or videos.

-9. Ensure information regarding the missing child is entered into the National Crime Information Center’s (NCIC) Missing Person File no more than two hours after receipt of the report and any information about a suspected abductor is entered into the NCIC Wanted Person File.
+9. Ensure information regarding the missing child is entered into the National Crime Information Center’s (NCIC) Missing Person File as soon as confirmed, and no more than two hours after receipt of the report.
+Also ensure confirmed information about the abductor is entered into the NCIC's Wanted Persons File.

-Accurate entry and update of records on the missing person and associated suspect and vehicle information is critical.
+Accurate entry and update of records on the missing child and any associated suspect and vehicle information is critical.
 Work with your telecommunicator to ensure these resources are familiar and easily accessible to guide entry and update work.